 Depreciation of capital assets is not required under the F-196 other comprehensive basis of accounting (OCBOA) method as prescribed by the State Auditor's Office.
-However, depreciation is required under GASB 34 for all fund types for those districts who issue GAAP financial statements.

 Districts who choose not to depreciate assets for accounting purposes may choose to keep depreciation records for other reasons, such as providing management a means of budgeting for replacement of capital equipment.